An algorithm for the optimal solution of variable knockout problems: Solution algorithms

 Given a solution $F(1)$ then it is clear that in order to avoid this solution being active we need to knockout at least one of the non-zero variables in $F(1)$.
 So we need to add an appropriate knockout constraint $\sum_{i \in F(1)} \alpha_i \geq 1$.

-As long as we do not have a solution with the required property (either being at least a certain value, or infeasible, as discussed above) we continue solving, but with knockout constraints added for all previously identified solutions.
+As long as we do not have a solution with the required property we continue solving, but with knockout constraints added for all previously identified solutions.
 Each new solution found is included as $F(S)$.
+Note here that as we are continually adding a new knockout constraint the value of the objective function value, Equation~(\ref{eq1}), can never decrease at each iteration, rather it must increase (or remain the same).

 Once we have a solution with the required property then we find the optimal knockout set.
+The problem to be solved here involves the original problem constraints if the desired property is P1, since in that case we need a feasible solution.
+If the desired property is P2, so the original problem is infeasible after knockout, then we do not need to include the original problem constraints in the optimisation.

-Note here that the optimisation problem to determine the optimal knockout set, namely optimise $\sum_{i=1}^n d_i\alpha_i$ subject to Equation~(\ref{eq11a}) and $\sum_{i \in F(s)} \alpha_i \geq 1~s=1,\ldots,S$ is a set covering problem which can be solved, either optimally or heuristically, for very large problems~\cite{Al-Shihabi2015, Beasley1992, Lan2007, Caprara2000, Caprara1999, Beasley1996, Beasley1987}.
+Note here that the optimisation problem associated with P2 to determine the optimal knockout set, namely optimise $\sum_{i=1}^n d_i\alpha_i$ subject to Equation~(\ref{eq11a}) and $\sum_{i \in F(s)} \alpha_i \geq 1~s=1,\ldots,S$ is a set covering problem involving $n$ variables and $S$ constraints.
+The set covering problem has been extensively studied in the literature and can be solved, either optimally or heuristically, for very large instances~\cite{beasley92, lan07, caprara00, caprara99, beasley96, beasley87,reyes21,naji10}.

-With regard to a minor technical issue here the final optimisation in Algorithm~\ref{alg1} finds the minimal knockout set which will eliminate all solutions $[F(s),~s=1,\ldots,S]$.
-If the desired property is that the solution value after knockout has value $\geq C^*$ then this optimisation implicitly assumes that once the chosen variables have been knocked out there will remain at least one feasible solution to the original problem with this desired property.
-If we wish to ensure that this is indeed the case then we simply add Equations~(\ref{eq2}),(\ref{eq3}),(\ref{eq11}) as constraints to this final optimisation.

-Note here that, as far as we are aware, the algorithm given in Algorithm~\ref{alg1} for the optimal solution of the variable knockout problem has not been presented previously in the literature.